manassaloi/manassaloi.github.io/_posts/2020-05-29-life-big-companies.markdown

 If you are someone who has been dreaming about working for a FANG or even a late-stage startup (1000+ employees), you should ask yourself if you are okay with some of the things which you will have to do as part of the job.

 Note: I think a lot of videos Patrick makes are kinda lame and clickbaity.
 I disagree with most of his content on diversity.
-Also he got fired from Facebook, so his videos are biased against the company.
+Also note that since he got fired from Facebook his videos are biased against the company.
 But once in a while, he throws a video like this which makes you think.

 Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)